intermine/internships/index.md

 - [Help Wanted](https://github.com/intermine/bluegenes/labels/Help%20Wanted) in BlueGenes, our ClojureScript-based UI.
 - finally, if none of those suit you - have a look at any repository that interests you and see if you can think of an improvement on your own!

-You can read more about Google Summer of Code 2017 with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc-2017/).
+You can read more about how Google Summer of Code went last year with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc-2017/).

 ## Mentors